Italy and China sign business deals worth $10 billion

-MILAN/ROME Italy and China signed business deals worth about 8 billion euros (6.37 billion pounds) on Tuesday in sectors ranging from energy to engineering, deepening Beijing's commercial ties with the euro zone's No. 3 economy.
+MILAN/ROME Italy and China signed business deals worth about 8 billion euros ($10 billion) on Tuesday in sectors ranging from energy to engineering, deepening Beijing's commercial ties with the euro zone's No. 3 economy.

 China has already spent well over 5 billion euros buying stakes in some of Italy's biggest companies this year.